Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Experiments and Results

 \subsection{Volume Registration}

-Before training the pose regression models, we require a set of well aligned \ac{3d} \ac{us} volumes to generate training and validation data.
-Figure~\ref{fig:reg_res} reports the results when aligning our \ac{us} volumes with three different volume registration methods, all of them available in 3D Slicer.
-The first column shows the results obtained using direct similarity registration on raw \ac{us} volume data (rigid registration + scale for a total of 7 degrees of freedom) that uses the \ac{mmi} image comparison cost metric during fitting.
+Before training the pose regression models, we require a set of well-aligned \ac{3d} \ac{us} volumes to generate training and validation data.
+Figure~\ref{fig:reg-views} reports the axial, coronal, and sagittal views of the middle slice for each \ac{us} volume after aligning them with three different volume registration methods.
+The first column shows the results obtained using direct similarity registration on raw \ac{us} volume data (rigid registration + scale for a total of 7 degrees of freedom) performed only on a manually annotated mask, a \ac{roi} that contours the fetal brain; this registration uses the \ac{mmi} image comparison cost metric during fitting.
 We provide an identity transformation for initialization.
-The second column shows the results obtained with the same direct registration method but performed only on a manually annotated mask, a \ac{roi} that contours the fetal brain.
-The third column shows the results obtained using a point-based registration, fiducial points annotated by an obstetrician, followed by similarity registration with a fetal brain mask.
+The second column shows the results obtained with a point-based registration with fiducial points annotated by an obstetrician, followed by similarity registration with a fetal brain mask.
+The third column shows the results obtained with a state-of-the-art intensity registration approach called \ac{dsr}.
+Since the method is iterative, we initialized it with the fiducial approach and performed a mono-modal rigid registration of multiple volumes~\cite{Zhao2022}.

-Table~\ref{tab:reg_stats} reports the evaluation of the different registration approaches and their effects on \ac{us} plane pose regression.
-We performed three different types of evaluation.
+Table~\ref{tab:reg-scores} reports the evaluation of the different registration methods and their effects on \ac{us} plane pose regression.
+We performed two different types of evaluation.